 All that reliable coverage does come at a cost, and in this case, it’s to the tune of $80 a month for the Do More Unlimited plan.
-Essentially, you’re paying $5 less a month for half the hotspot data by going with Verizon over AT&T, but the coverage can make up for it.
+So while Verizon gives you less data than other carriers at that price, Verizon’s better coverage means you can use your mobile hotspot data in more places.

-Read our Verizon review if you want to get all the details on why it can be worth the price.
+Want to get all the details on why its coverage can make it worth the price?

 AT&T Unlimited Elite: Most high-speed hotspot data

-Get 30 GB of high-speed hotspot data every month.
+AT&T gives you 30 GB of high-speed hotspot data every month

 - 30 GB of 4G hotspot data